licium/OCCP/docs/main.md

 Without digital content-derived identifiers, it is a time- consuming and difficult endeavour for consumers to unambiguously identify digital content and understand, who originally created and published it.
-Also, we can also observe a political agenda for more transparency and accountability.
+Also, we can also observe a political agenda from the European policy makers for more transparency and accountability.

 ## Missing Rights Information